Passengers disembark from the King County Water Taxi at Pier 50 in Downtown Seattle.

 Watch the dedication ceremony

-The King County Water Taxi’s newest vessel, the MV Sally Fox, was dedicated in a March 28 ceremony by County Executive Dow Constantine, County Councilmember Joe McDermott, and other luminaries.
+The first of the King County Water Taxi’s two new vessels, the MV Sally Fox, was dedicated in a March 28 ceremony by County Executive Dow Constantine, County Councilmember Joe McDermott, and other luminaries.
 Some 350 people joined in the celebration, which included live music and free rides on the new boat.

 After a public vote, the vessel was named for longtime Vashon resident Sally Willinger Fox, who was a passionate advocate for the preservation of passenger-only ferry service between Vashon Island and downtown Seattle.
 According to a plaque on the vessel that honors Fox, she “understood that passenger-only service enhances Islanders’ family lives, protects the environment, reduces congestion and contributes to the health, vibrancy, and fun of Vashon and Maury Islands.”